bitrix24/b24restdocs/api-reference/imopenlines/openlines/chat-bots/imopenlines-bot-session-message-send.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for description standard
+- edits needed for the description standard
-- parameter types not specified
+- parameter types are not specified
 - examples are missing
 - response in case of error is absent